 If you have both PsA and plaque psoriasis that’s moderate or severe, your dosage will be the same as the dosage for plaque psoriasis.
 See the “Cosentyx dosage for plaque psoriasis” section above for more information.

-If you have PsA only, there are two different dosages of Cosentyx your doctor may prescribe:
+If you have PsA only and receive Cosentyx as a subcutaneous injection, there are two different dosages your doctor may prescribe:

-If your psoriatic arthritis continues to cause symptoms while you’re taking 150-mg injections, your doctor may increase your Cosentyx dosage to 300 mg every 4 weeks.
-This is given as two 150-mg injections.
+If your PsA continues to cause symptoms while you’re taking 150-mg injections, your doctor may increase your Cosentyx dosage to 300 mg every 4 weeks.
+This is given as one injection or as two 150-mg injections.

 Dosage for psoriatic arthritis in children

-The recommended dose for psoriatic arthritis in children is based on body weight as follows in the tablet below.
+The recommended dose for psoriatic arthritis in children is based on body weight as follows in the table below.

 Cosentyx doses are given every week for 5 weeks.
 After week 5, Cosentyx doses are given once every 4 weeks.

-There are two recommended Cosentyx dosages for treating non-radiographic axial spondyloarthritis:
+There are two recommended Cosentyx dosages for treating non-radiographic axial spondyloarthritis, if the drug is given by subcutaneous injection:

 Cosentyx doses are given every week for 5 weeks.
 After week 5, Cosentyx doses are given once every 4 weeks.

 To help make sure that you don’t miss a dose, try using a medication reminder.
-This can include setting an alarm or timer on your phone or downloading a reminder app.
-A kitchen timer can work, too.
+This can include setting an alarm or putting a note where you’ll see it, such as on your bathroom mirror or bedside table.
+You could also download a reminder app on your phone.

 Cosentyx is given as a subcutaneous injection.
 You’ll receive your first Cosentyx injection at your doctor’s office or clinic.
-A healthcare professional may then teach you how to administer Cosentyx injections to yourself at home.
-You’ll do this using either prefilled Sensoready pens, or prefilled syringes.
+A healthcare professional may then teach you how to administer Cosentyx injections to yourself or your child at home.
+You’ll do this using either prefilled Sensoready pens, prefilled UnoReady pens, or prefilled syringes.

 The Cosentyx website has videos about how to give Cosentyx injections to yourself.
 You can also talk with a Cosentyx support specialist and get live virtual training on how to give injections.
 To use this service, call Cosentyx Connect at 844-COSENTYX (844-267-3689).
 Your doctor or pharmacist can also answer any questions about how to use Cosentyx.